LSC-Tomball High School Dual Credit FAQs

 Lone Star College-Tomball provides opportunities to complete the entire process from application to registration at your high school.
 Please check with your counselor to see if TSI testing is being offered at your school.
 That testing will need to be done at the LSC-Tomball campus if your school has not made arrangements to provide TSI testing onsite.

-- APPLICATION DAYS: to assist new students interested in Dual Credit with the LSC application.
+- APPLICATION DAYS: for new new students interested in Dual Credit with the LSC application.
 (Please check with your high school counselor for more information.)

 - Scheduled specifically for Dual Credit students, but are also offered at high schools throughout the year